 Fun DIY Halloween Couples Costumes- Fairly Odd Parents

 It is pretty easy and cute to recreate the two iconic fairies from Nickelodeon’s Fairly Odd Parents.
 It took 20 minutes to produce Cosmo and Wanda look-a-likes with sticks, paint, foam, scissors, hairspray paint, pipe cleaners, headbands, and whatever clothes we had in our closets.
-It was a blast!
+This couples costume is so easy and such a blast!
 And best of all, it was CHEAP.
 Ten dollars later, we had two costumes.
 See the full tutorial here.

 Homemade LEGO Costume